Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AProbably on stage would take that and all that.

-Speaker AYeah, the coronation concert was pretty special at Windsor Castle.
+Speaker AYeah, the Coronation concert was pretty special at Windsor Castle.

-Speaker AYou know, being part of that big choir with Gareth Malone.
+Speaker AYou know, being part of that big choir with Gareth Malone that was, that was pretty special for me.

-Speaker AThe thing which kind of I think about a lot is we sang on the Paddington Station remembrance and that was the song which Paul sings beautifully, the Ceylon Boys song.
+Speaker AThe thing which kind of I think about a lot is we sang on the Paddington Station remembrance and that was the song which, which Paul sings beautifully, the Ceylon Boys song.

 Speaker AAnd for me it was just so poignant to be there and at that moment and kind of sing that song.